jhelie/xvg_average/README.md

 xvg_average
 ===========

-Python utility to average several .xvg-like files.
+Python utility to average several .xvg files.

 Requirements
 ------------

+Files:
+- all xvg files must have the same number of data rows and columns (column order doens't matter)
-- the 1st column of data must be identical in all the files
+- the 1st data column must be identical in all the files

+The following Python modules are required:
+- numpy
+- scipy

 Usage
 -----